Restaurants and eateries in Maharashtra can function till midnight: Govt | Health

 The notification comes a day after Chief Minister Uddhav Thackeray chaired a meeting with the state's COVID Task Force and directed officials to prepare guidelines for extending the operational hours for restaurants and shops.

+The BMC warned of action against persons who violate COVID-19 norms as per sections 51 to 60 of the Disaster Management Act 2005, section 188 of the Indian Penal Code and other legal provisions.

+Mumbai on Tuesday reported 313 new coronavirus positive cases and four fatalities, taking the tally of infections to 7,51,494 and the death toll to 16,188.
+The city is now left with 4,650 active cases.

-The state government has allowed the reopening of amusement parks, theatres, and drama theatres from October 22.
+According to researchers of the Chennai-based Institute of Mathematical Sciences, Mumbai's R-value, which reflects how rapidly the coronavirus pandemic is spreading, has dropped below one after being over one in the first half of October.
+The Maharashtra government has allowed the reopening of amusement parks, theatres and drama theatres from October 22.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)